anthony-kolesov/kts46/doc/source/ControlNode.rst

     :returns:
         An array of objects with two fields: ``id`` is a worker id, and ``sig`` is a signature of task state.
-Both accepted and waitign for acception tasks are in this array.
+Both accepted and waiting for acception tasks are in this array.